• Skip to primary navigation

 Notes

-1. Healthy Makeover: Use a mixture of ½ cup cashew butter (100 g) and ½ cup light olive oil (100 g) instead of butter.
-Add an extra egg yolk if needed.
-If the dough is not very pliable at one to two teaspoons olive oil and mix it into the dough.
+1. Healthier Version: Swap out the butter for a mixture of ½ cup cashew butter (100 g) and ½ cup neutral oil (100 g, I use avocado oil).
+Add 1 egg yolk if needed.
+If the dough is dry, mix in 1–2 teaspoons more oil.

 Nutrition